inkVerb/VIP/101/Lesson-06.md

 EOF
 ```

-*The heredoc consists of everything between the `EOF` delimiters, behaving the same as an input file, but all included within the same command*
+*The heredoc consists of everything between the `EOF` **delimiters**, behaving the same as an input file, but all included within the same command*

+*The delimeter can be anything, `EOF` is common, as is `EOS`, but it can be anything*

 ___

+# Glossary
+- **file source input** - indicates a file that becomes input for a command; done with `< somefile` at the end of a command
+- **delimeter** - text that starts and stops parts of longer text operation
+  - A heredoc uses `EOF`, `EOS`, or anything
+  - Our `sed` commands have been using `/` slash, but it also could be `:` as in `sed "s:foo:bar:"` or `?` as in `sed "s?foo?bar?"` etc
+- **heredoc** - file contents placed inside a command, usually using `<<EOF` or `<<EOS` or something similar
+- **interactive** - a script or running program asking questions for responses inside the CLI terminal
+- **output destination** - where output goes; `tee` uses two while almost every other command only uses one
+- **response** - the "answer" to an interactive script or running program
+  - A user can type the response to questions in the terminal
+  - Or the responses can be given by a file source input

 # The Take
 ## `tee`
 - Several commands can be combined into one command, including an output file
-- "Piping" output into "tee" (`command | tee output-file`) sends the STDOUT output to both the output file *and* is displayed as raw output in the terminal
+- "Piping" output into "tee" (`command | tee output-file`) sends the `STDOUT` output to both the output file *and* is displayed as raw output in the terminal
 - `| tee` will overwrite the destination file!
 - `| tee -a` will append the destination file instead of overwriting
 - `| tee` can be used with many commands

 ## File Input
 - `command < inputfile` indicates input from a file
   - For many commands, this would be redundant
-  - For interactive commands, each line of the input file can be an STDIN input response
+  - For interactive commands, each line of the input file can be an `STDIN` input response
   - A [heredoc](https://github.com/inkVerb/vip/blob/master/401/Lesson-11.md#iii-heredoc-cat-eof) can also be used in place of the input file, which we will explore in depth in [Linux 401 Lesson 11](https://github.com/inkVerb/vip/blob/master/401/Lesson-11.md)

 ___